UQ lake and amphitheatre renewal

 Project background

-The iconic UQ lake is more than 70 years old and was built prior to much of what we know today about urban water systems.
+The iconic UQ lake was built more than 70 years ago, prior to much of what we know today about urban water systems.
 After signs of water quality deterioration in 2018, UQ commenced a project to transform the lake and surrounding area into a self-sustaining ecosystem.

-The amphitheatre area was previously an open grass space underutilised by staff, students and visitors.
-Its renewal will provide the community with better access, functionality and visual enhancements to ensure the precinct is enjoyed for many years to come.
+The amphitheatre area was previously an underutilised open space.
+Its renewal provides better access, functionality and visual enhancements to ensure the precinct is enjoyed by the community for many years to come.

 The renewed lake and amphitheatre will be a place where people can connect with nature and each other, today and for generations to come.